389ds/389ds.github.io/docs/389ds/design/query-optimisation.md

 ### Description
 ---------------

-The majority of work currently done in the seas is the ldbm backends ldbm_search.c, in the function ldbm_back_search( Slapi_PBlock *pb ).
+The majority of work currently done in the seas is the ldbm backends ldbm_search.c, in the function ldbm_back_search().
 Depending on the search type, this calls filter_candidates in the case of subtree and onelevel searches (A base search will only ever have one result, so is already considered as optimised.)

-In the absence of indexed attributes, the searching backend builds a filtering regex, compiles and applies it.
+In the absence of indexed attributes, the searching backend builds a filtering regex, compiles and applies it to the entries in the candidate list.
 We are not interested in this behaviour as we are unable to improve the performance of this behaviour in a fully unindexed search.

-If we have a filter which has 1 or more indexed attributes, the indexed attributes are searched first by index_subsys_evaluate_filter and the result set returned once it is complete.
+If we have a filter which has 1 or more indexed attributes, the indexed attributes are searched first by index_subsys_evaluate_filter() and the result set returned once it is complete.

 In index_subsystem.c, (which is decoupled from the ldbm code) applies the available indexes left to right, by:

-There is a simple optimisation available here where the components of an AND filter are rearranged to make the indexed components to the left of the filter (index_subsys_group_decoders) .
+There is a simple optimisation available here where the components of an AND filter are rearranged to make the indexed components to the left of the filter in index_subsys_group_decoders() .
 However, no regard is made to the order of the indexed components.

 The current application of the filter is for intents and purposes "left to right, indexed first within an AND statement".